SkylineCommunications/dataminer-docs/connector-help/connector_help/General Dynamics Low Power Rack SSPA.md

 - **General**: Displays generic information about the module, such as the **Unit Type**, **Firmware version**, **Operation Time** and **RF State**.
 - **Module**: Displays specific information about the module, such as **General Status**, **Gate Voltage** and **Temperature**.
-- **Settings**: Allows you to change device settings such as **Mode**, **Control** and **Attenuation**.Note: RF Power Fault Limits only work in dBm because of a device issue when values are set in dBW or Watts.
+- **Settings**: Allows you to change device settings such as **Mode**, **Control** and **Attenuation**.
+  Note: RF Power Fault Limits only work in dBm because of a device issue when values are set in dBW or Watts.
 The logic for the other units of measure is still in the driver, but hidden.
 - **Active Faults**: Displays the module active faults, such as **Logic Board**, **Fan** and **Power Supply**.
 - **Detailed Faults**: Displays the **Detailed Fault Table**, with detailed information about module failures.
 - **Events**: Displays the **Event Log Table**, with information about the historical module failures.